gpepperman/CSC120-A8/reflection.md

 Use this file to record your reflection on this assignment.

 - Which methods did you decide to `overload`, and why?
+I decided to overload the constructors.
+When using my code, I thought it would be most useful to be able to construct a house without an adress or without an elevator boolean because I often do not know that information.
+I used this same thought when overloading the constructors for Library.
+For Cafe I overloaded my constructors to be able to construct a cafe without inventory, since it was tedious to type in all of the inventory.
+I also overloaded my Cafe constructor to be able to construct a cafe without floor numbers, since all cafes on campus are only one floor.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I has some issues when overloading my constructors, as the program wasn't able to distinguish between two constructors with the same number of parameters and same order of data type.
+This limited what attributes I removed from some constructors when overloading.
+I also has some issues when adding students into houses in CampusMap, as the program wasn't allowing me to create students.
+However, I then realized that I was having that issue because the class "course" wasn't in this folder.
+Since there are so many different methods and classes, even though it is tedious, I would recommend future students try to test all of the methods in as many ways as possible.